 The magazine is delivered door to door by a team of volunteers but if your household is not receiving a copy, please "Contact Us".

-Allcomers welcome, just turn up or get in touch through the "Contact Us" form.
+Please feel free just to turn up and join us or get in touch through the "Contact Us" form.

-Planned dates are April 29th, May 13th & 27th and June 10th but the walks may be cancelled in the event of adverse weather.
+The next dates are July 1, 15 & 29, then August 12, [not August 26 Bank Holiday], September 2, 16 and 30th. but the walks may be cancelled in the event of adverse weather.